somedatapacket/docs.humio.com/content/configuration/authentication/role-based-auth.md

 The "Repository-Permissions" can come from multiple sources, depending on configuration.

 * They can be imported from a file by a job inside Humio that runs at short intervals to refresh them.
-* They can be editd in the UI, if your user has "Root access" or the required permission on the Repository.
+* They can be edited in the UI, if your user has "Root access" or the required permission on the Repository.
 * They can be updated from an external system by interacting with the same API that the UI uses when editing.

 #### Who can edit Repository-Permissions